amatosg/amatosg/README.md

 ### Quote of the hour

-We're no longer in the days where everything is super well crafted.
-But at the heart of the programs that make it to the top, you'll find that the key internal code was done by a few people who really know what they were doing.
+The idea behind digital computers may be explained by saying that these machines are intended to carry out any operations which could be done by a human computer.

-~ Bill Gates
+~ Alan Turing

 [website]: https://facturapp.com